nicktdeveloper/github-slideshow/_posts/0000-01-02-nicktdeveloper.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Nobody puts baby in the corner
+Nobody puts baby in the corner.
 Use the left arrow to go back!